samjahrmarkt/samjahrmarkt.github.io/README.md

 # Canva
 ## Voter Turnout By Age
 ![VOTER TURNOUT](https://github.com/samjahrmarkt/samjahrmarkt.github.io/blob/master/VOTER%20TURNOUT.png?raw=true)
-Overall voter turnout rates provided on this site cannot reveal who among the electorate voted, therefore, the voter turnout data publicized was provided through surveys (census).
-The United States Elections represented on their website voter turnout demographics in the past few elections through individual line graphs.
+On their website, the United States Election project represented voter turnout demographics in the past few elections through individual line graphs.
+Overall voter turnout rates provided on this site cannot reveal who among the electorate voted, thus the voter turnout data publicized was provided through surveys (census).
 I was especially interested in comparing the age turnout in the primary and general elections.
 I anticapated low percantage turnouts in Gen Z, yet, I did not expect the 11% difference in voter turnout between the two elections.
 Conversely, voter turnout for citizens 60+ was extremely high and differed less between the two elections (8% difference).
 This data begs an important question for the upcoming election; will voter turnout stick to this trend or will national uproar propell participation in this election.
 For more information on voter turnout demographics visit: [Voter Turnout Demographics](http://www.electproject.org/home/voter-turnout/demographics) or the United States Election Project.